exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 ## Run the Import

-In this last part of the tutorial, we import the data from the `shapes` database and `shapes` table in MySQl into Exasol.
+In this last part of the tutorial, we import the data from the `shapes` database and `shapes` table in MySQL into Exasol.

 One last piece of preparation is that you get the IP address of the Docker host (i.e. the Ubuntu machine you run the tutorial on).